dylpark/dylpark/README.md

 - **React Tilt**: Adds tilt effects to the UI elements.
 - **React Vertical Timeline Component**: Creates an elegant and responsive vertical timeline.
 - **Three.js**: A cross-browser JavaScript library/API used to create and display animated 3D computer graphics in a web browser.
-- **EmailJS**: Enables sending emails directly from the frontend without needing a backend server.

 ### Development Tools